Kailash Mansarovar Yatra

-Kailash Mansarovar Yatra is a sacred pilgrimage to Mount Kailash and Lake Manasarovar, located in the Tibet Autonomous Region of China.
-Considered a spiritual journey of immense importance, it holds significance for Hindus, Buddhists, Jains, and Bon followers.
-The yatra involves traversing harsh terrains, high altitudes, and extreme weather, making it one of the most challenging pilgrimages in the world.

 The yatra is organized annually by the Ministry of External Affairs of India in collaboration with the Government of China and attracts thousands of devotees despite the arduous journey.
-The pilgrimage is believed to cleanse the soul of sins and offer liberation (moksha) to those who complete it.
+The pilgrimage is believed to cleanse one's soul of sins and offer liberation (moksha) to those who complete it.

-Geography & Location
+Geography

-Mount Kailash is a majestic peak rising to an elevation of 6,638 meters (21,778 feet) in the Himalayas.
+Mount Kailash is rising to an elevation of 6638 m in the Himalayas.
 Its distinctive pyramid-shaped peak remains perpetually snow-clad, adding to its mystical allure.
-Lake Mansarovar, located at an altitude of 4,590 meters (15,060 feet), is one of the highest freshwater lakes in the world and lies adjacent to the saline Lake Rakshastal.
+Lake Mansarovar located at 4590 m is one of the highest freshwater lakes in the world and lies adjacent to the saline Lake Rakshastal.

-Religious Significance
+Religious significance

 Hinduism

-In Hinduism, Mount Kailash is revered as the abode of Lord Shiva and Goddess Parvati.
-According to Hindu scriptures, it is believed that Lord Shiva resides at the summit of Kailash in a state of perpetual meditation, making it the spiritual center of the universe.
-Lake Mansarovar is said to have been created by Lord Brahma and is believed to purify the sins of those who bathe in its holy waters.
+In Hinduism, Mount Kailash is revered as the abode of Shiva and Parvati.
+According to Hindu scriptures, it is believed that Shiva resides at the summit of Kailash in a state of perpetual meditation, making it the spiritual center of the universe.
+Lake Mansarovar is said to have been created by Brahma and is believed to purify the sins of those who bathe in its holy waters.